Skip to content

 Parameter Name Parameter Type Required Parameter Description

-samplerate number No Sampling rate, range [0,1], 0 indicates no collection, 1 indicates full collection, default value is 1.
+samplerate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1

-enableLinkRumData boolean No Whether to associate with RUM
+enableLinkRumData boolean No Whether to link with RUM

 enableCustomLog boolean No Whether to enable custom logs